-Vaccination programmes - Research on the interface between health systems and vaccination programmes by Sandra Mounier-Jack and Tracey Chantler has included a qualitative study on how the recent NHS reform has affected the delivery of the immunisation programme in the UK, identifying current systems fragmentation as a fundamental problem.
-Together with PATH, Deborah Watson-Jones, Katherine Gallagher, Sandra Mounier-Jack, and Natasha Howard led the first comprehensive review of lessons learned from Human papilloma virus (HPV) vaccine delivery experiences across 46 countries, examining planning, communication, delivery, achievements and sustainability, and identifying the pitfalls informing Global Alliance for Vaccines and Immunisation's strategic work on HPV vaccine introduction.
+Vaccination programmes -Research on the interface between health systems and vaccination programmes by Sandra Mounier-Jack and Tracey Chantler has included several studies on how to optimise the delivery of the immunisation programme in the UK, recommending the development of partnerships to mitigate systems fragmentation, and making practical recommendations to improve the delivery of adolescents vaccines.
+Together with PATH, Deborah Watson-Jones, Katherine Gallagher, Sandra Mounier-Jack, and Natasha Howard led the first comprehensive review of lessons learned from Human papilloma virus (HPV) vaccine delivery experiences across 46 countries, examining planning, communication, delivery, achievements and sustainability, and identifying the pitfalls informing Global Alliance for Vaccines and Immunisation's strategic work on HPV vaccine scale up.

-Tuberculosis (TB) control and health systems - the Communicable Diseases Policy Research Group led by Richard Coker with Mishal Khan, James Rudge and colleagues, has worked closely with national TB control programs to conduct epidemiological studies to evaluate and inform tuberculosis control policies and systems in China, Myanmar and Cambodia.
+Tuberculosis (TB) control and health systems - the Communicable Diseases Policy Research Group led by Richard Coker with Mishal Khan, James Rudge, Fatim Lakha and colleagues, has worked closely with national TB control programs to conduct epidemiological studies to evaluate and inform tuberculosis control policies and systems in China, Myanmar and Cambodia.
 These studies have investigated whether prolonged delays to diagnosis of TB persist even when global case detection targets are being met and whether weaknesses in primary public health services may contribute to emergence of drug resistant TB.

 James Rudge is working at the interface of health systems and livestock production systems analysing risk and pandemic influenza in Cambodia.
 Also working on pandemic preparedness, Liz Speakman is evaluating governance arrangements across the EU.
+Fatim Lakha is working at the interface between health systems and biopharmaceutical and animal vaccine production in Thailand and neighbouring SE Asian countries exploring existing programs and developing roadmaps to enable establishment of new programs and build capacity.

-Optimising health systems to improve delivery of decentralized care for patients with drug resistant uberculosis - South Africa has a high burden of drug resistant TB, with more than 26,000 cases reported in 2013.
-One third of these patients do not have access to appropriate treatment, with only 40% cure for the rest.
-A rapid diagnostic test has been rolled out across South Africa increasing the number of patients identified and reducing the delay in receiving the diagnostic result and initiating treatment with a newly registered drug, Bedaquiline.
-In order to increase access to DR-TB treatment, South Africa moved to a policy of decentralized treatment provision in 2011, providing DR-TB treatment at lower levels of the health system with less reliance on hospital treatment; the policy has been variably implemented across the country.
+Optimising health systems to improve delivery of decentralized care for patients with drug resistant tuberculosis - South Africa has a high burden of drug-resistant TB, with an estimated 24,000 new cases per year, only 22% of whom are successfully treated.
+Since 2012, implementation of universal testing for resistance to rifampicin, a key first line drug, has resulted in increased numbers of patients identified and some reduction in time to appropriate drug treatment.
+In order to increase access to DR-TB treatment, South Africa moved to a policy of decentralized treatment provision in 2011, providing DR-TB treatment at lower levels of the health system, with less reliance on hospital treatment; the policy has been variably implemented across the country.